fedora-cloud/Fedora-Dockerfiles/owncloud/README.md

 This repo contains a recipe for making Docker container for OwnCloud on Fedora.
 The docker file chooses httpd and sqlite for owncloud.
 These can easily be changed by changing what rpms get installed.
-This has been tested with docker 1.1.2
+This has been tested with docker 1.6.0 and owncloud-7.0.5.

 Check your Docker version